nexusformat/definitions/misc/impatient/index.rst

 ``instrument:NXinstrument``
-    This group contains further groups and fields which describe the components of the instrument used for this experiment.
+    This group contains further groups and fields which describe the components of the instrument (i.e. beamline for synchroton sources) used for this experiment.

 ``control:NXmonitor``
     This group contains the counting information: which preset